 A typical website penetration testing service comprises of simulation of real life hacking methodologies.
 It encompasees various security attack vectors and exploitation of potential vulnerabilities.
 Web application security testing performed by Valency Networks is an entirely manual approach.
+This service basically answers questions such as "What is Web VAPT", "How web pentesting is carried out?".
 While we do use automated tools, in order to mimic the real life hackers, we perform testing manually using pre-validated and highly technical test cases, that follow OWASP Top 10 standard.

 Code Injection, or Remote Code Execution (RCE) refers to an attack where in an attacker is able to execute malicious code as a result of an injection attack.
 Code Injection differs from Command Injection since an attacker is confined to the limitations of the language executing the injected code.
 While its possible for an attacker to escalate an attack from Code Injection to execute arbitrary shell commands, its not always the case.

 Privilege escalation is the act of exploiting a bug, design flaw or configuration oversight in an operating system or software application to gain elevated access to resources that are normally protected from an application or user.
 Typically a non-admin user would try to become an admin user, to gain more access than required.
 The result is that an application with more privileges than intended by the application developer or system administrator can perform unauthorized actions.

 Privilege escalation means a user receives privileges they are not entitled to.
 These privileges can be used to delete files, view private information, or install unwanted programs such as viruses.
 It usually occurs when a system has a bug that allows security to be bypassed or, alternatively, has flawed design assumptions about how it will be used.

 Privilege escalation has 2 types: